TITLE: Sol-Angel and the Hadley St. Dreams

 Sure it could have done with a little trimming (it’s almost an hour long wwith a couple of six minute tracks that could have shunk a bit) but it was a fine effort and established her as an artist in her own right.

 But, as she became a bigger thing (perhaps due to the elevator video with Jay-Z?), in 2015 they released a deluxe version which grabbed some single B-sides and club mixes and made it a 17 track monster.
 It included a cover of “The Thrill Is Gone” done with BB King, and excluded “Sandcastle Disco” the first single from the album.
-You can’t stream that song now, anywhere, which is a very curious thing.
+That song is a standalone single with all sorts of remixes, but not on the album it originally came from.
+Hmmm.

 There already was at least four other bonus editions done, and three of the five added tracks were on those versions.
 “Fuck the Industry” was also it’s own single released in 2010.
 So not only to re-release another ‘deluxe’ edition, and then removing the first single from it?
 Hmmm, very curious decision suits.